anjorin001/todo-app/README.md

 -------------------------------------------------------------------------------
 ❤️ Task Breakdown & Collaboration Strategy

-1️⃣ Favour: Navbar, Add Task, Edit Task
+1️⃣ Favour: Add Task, Edit Task
-✅ The navbar should have links (e.g., Page 1, Page 2).
 ✅ The Add Task function should update the useState and add a new task.
 ✅ The Edit Task function should allow users to update the task text.
 🔹 Favour needs to communicate with Sam (so tasks update properly in the UI).